Niko-Dex/nikodex2-frontend/README.md

 ![step 1](readme_images/img1.png)

 After creating your account, you will be presented with this page.
-If not, click on the "Sites" menu in the top toolbar.

 Copy the specified site key, as stated by the arrow down below.
 After copying the site key, paste it to the .env file's `PUBLIC_HCAPTCHA_SITE_KEY` field.